ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-editing/index.md

 }
 </snippet>

-By default the grid provides simple string editing and stores the result as a string.
-The example below shows string editing enabled on all columns by setting `editable=true` on the `defaultColDef`.
+If [Cell Data Types](/cell-data-types/) are enabled, the grid provides different types of editors, with the result stored in the correct format.
+If disabled, simple string editing is provided, and the result is stored as a `string`.

+The example below shows `string` editing enabled on all columns by setting `editable=true` on the `defaultColDef`.

 <grid-example title='Simple Cell Editing' name='simple-editing' type='generated'></grid-example>